fflewddur/archivo/README.md

 # Archivo
 Archivo is a cross-platform app for archiving recordings from a TiVo to your computer.
-It has been designed to "just work" and require very little user input to perform its function.
+It is designed to "just work" and require very little user input to perform its function.

 ## Features
 Archivo is currently in development.
 It is intended to eventually support the following features: